reshinto/reshinto.github.io/docs/interviewPrep/designPatterns/Behavioral_patterns/Template/readme.md

   - it is an optional step with an empty body
   - a template method would work even if a hook isn't overridden
   - usually hooks are placed before and after crucial steps of algorithms
-    - provding subclasses with additional extension points for an algorithm
+    - providing subclasses with additional extension points for an algorithm

 ## Analogy